cdsalty/MakerOfMemes/README.md

 # What it do?

-- allows you to randomly get a meme and add your own captioning.
+<p>allows you to randomly get a meme and add your own captioning.
+You can then click to copy the link and send it to others</p>

 # But Why?

 - why not?
 - practice, practice, practice
+- Using Hooks, Routing

 ## NPM MODULES:

 - use-clipboard-copy (for copying the img url to the user's clipboard)
 - react-router-dom (routing)
+- useHistory, useEffect, useState

 ### Other...